Crabtain959/SyNBEATS/README.md

 ```python
 plot_gap(self, l='Observed - Predicted', title="Gap Plot")
 ```
 Plots the gap between the true values and the predictions.
+If the model is fitted on multiple treated units, it plots the mean of the gaps of all the treated units.

 **_Parameters_**:
 1. **`title`**: str, optional, default=`"Gap Plot"`\